 The Reclining Buddha behind us, and one of the oldest temple complexes in Thailand is laid out around us.
 The colors, the details, and the architecture are not at all western at all, which is, of course, exactly as it should be.
 But it’s also a little disorienting to me.
+Usually when traveling I love exploring markets and historic sights like Asiatique, Bangkok’s Night Market and Chatuchak, the world’s largest weekend market.
+It’s a little different exploring a temple complex.
 I don’t know what the customs are.
 What are the private areas or things going on that I should be extra careful not to intrude on?
 Is it ok to talk and laugh with my friend and our girls?
 What is appropriate?
 I want to be respectful and inoffensive – but I also want to watch the people offering prayers.
 And a picture of the particularly serene looking woman.
 The picture seems intrusive, and I let the opportunity pass.

 I’m not sure which places are ok to just wander in to, and how far it’s ok to wander into them.
 There are some boundaries that are easy to deduce – I can go in to the pavilion with the Phra Ubosot.
 But I’m pretty sure that walking up around it is a no-no. Of course, all I have to go on is that no one else is doing it.
 For all I know, I missed a great photo opportunity.